-Although we continue to assess available legal mechanisms to leverage in case of any potential noncompliance risks that may arise on 1 April 2025, the success of these mechanisms cannot be guaranteed.
-Any such non-compliance may result in administrative or criminal enforcement action, which may include directions to cease operations, fines and penalties as well as prosecution and sanctions, and could harm our reputation and relationships with stakeholders.
+Any non-compliance may result in administrative or criminal enforcement action, which may include directives to cease operations, fines and penalties as well as prosecution and sanctions, and could harm our reputation and relationships with stakeholders.
 In turn, this may have a material adverse impact on our business.

-NGOs, activists and other stakeholders increasingly use environmental, health and safety permitting processes, including ours, to challenge a company's practices to promote greater environmental sustainability in both our operations and value chain.
+Non-government organisations (NGOs), activists and other stakeholders increasingly use environmental, health and safety permitting processes, including ours, to challenge a company's practices to promote greater environmental sustainability in both operations and value chains.
 We expect this kind of activity to increase over time, which could impede our ability to obtain new or renewed permits or result in more stringent standards imposed in them.
+Protests are being experienced at Annual General Meetings (AGMs): such as at Sasol's AGM on 17 November 2023 particularly regarding a company's perceived climate impacts.

-Further, our permits and operational licences require input from stakeholders in certain of the jurisdictions in which we operate and there is an emerging trend by activists to challenge the issuance or renewal of a company's licences based on climate, health or other impacts associated with the licenced activities.
-The increased litigation risk for companies exposed to climate change could adversely impact the resilience of Sasol's operations and our continued licence to operate.
+Further, our permits and operational licences require input from stakeholders in certain of the jurisdictions in which we operate and there is an emerging trend by activists to challenge the issuance or renewal of a company's licences based on climate, health or other impacts associated with the licensed activities.
+In addition, the increased litigation risk for companies related to ESG issues (including climate change, environmental justice and public disclosure of strategies) could adversely impact the resilience of Sasol's operations and our continued licence to operate.
 See "Item 4.B-Business overview-Regulation" for more detail.